What's the C++ Type for a Memory Address?

 *

-version for now.We'll come back to this function in the next lesson page.
+function on the next lesson page.

 When a Pointer Variable Goes Away